acmcsufoss/oss-stats/README.md

 ## Prerequisites

-To access GitHub statistics, you’ll need a **GitHub personal access token**.
+- To access GitHub statistics, you’ll need a **GitHub personal access token**.
+- This project uses the `uv` package manager and build frontend.
+See https://docs.astral.sh/uv/.

 ### **How to Get a GitHub Token**